Mikaelaa05/AD-Task-2/README.md

 - **About Section**: Learn about the creators, studio, and the series itself.
 - **Contact Us**: Reach out to us with your thoughts and feedback.
 - **Back Button**: Easily navigate back to the previous page.
+- **Band Info Section**: Displays detailed information about each band member using arrays and dictionaries.
+- **Hover Effects**: Interactive hover effects for character names with color changes and underlines.

 ---